 What’s in the Name?

-In the 1980s, one hundred years after its creation, Grand Marnier expanded aggressively to the United States.
+In the 1980s, one hundred years after its creation, Grand Marnier expanded aggressively into the United States.
 It became known as a luxury brand, used to craft fine cocktails, and its popularity soared.
-In 2016, the Grand Marnier brand and portfolio of products was acquired by The Campari Group.
+In 2016, the Grand Marnier brand and portfolio of products were acquired by The Campari Group.